 A full-color print printed in sandstone with Binder Jetting | Image credit: 3D Hubs

 Wax or thermoset polymer is often mixed with bonded powder to increase its strength.
-After the 3D print is completed, the leftover powder is collected and used for printing another structure.
+Once the 3D print is completed, the leftover powder is collected and used for printing another structure.

 Since the technique is very similar to an inkjet-like process, it is also called the inject 3D Printing.
 It is mostly used for printing elastomer parts, overhangs, and colorful prototypes.